hannahchan/FeatureGates.NET/README.md

 | `feature.gate.executions`  | Counter          | executions    | Measures the number of times a feature gate has been executed.  |
 | `feature.gate.duration`    | Histogram        | milliseconds  | Measures the duration of feature gate executions.               |

-By default, feature gates are configured to record executions using a counter.
-If you want to capture timings for your feature, you can change the instrument type of your feature gate during its construction to a histogram.
-Histograms should be used cautiously as they use more memory than counters.

 ### Attributes

 The metrics that feature gates output can be aggregated or filtered on the following dimensions.